Skip to content

 Before we dive into creating our project, let's install a couple of dependencies that we'll need: the Hardhat Ethers plugin and OpenZeppelin contracts.
 The Hardhat Ethers plugin provides a convenient way to use the Ethers library to interact with the network.
 We'll use OpenZeppelin's base ERC-20 implementation to create an ERC-20.
 To install both of these dependencies, you can run:

-npm install @nomiclabs/hardhat-ethers ethers @openzeppelin/contracts
+npm install @nomicfoundation/hardhat-ethers ethers@6 @openzeppelin/contracts

-yarn add @nomiclabs/hardhat-ethers ethers @openzeppelin/contracts
+yarn add @nomicfoundation/hardhat-ethers ethers@6 @openzeppelin/contracts

-Configure Hardhat For a Local Development Node
+Configure Hardhat for a Local Development Node

 Before we update the configuration file, we'll need to get the private key of one of our development accounts, which will be used to deploy our contract and send transactions.
 For this example, we'll use Alith's private key: